iamfiscus/freeboard-alexa-skill/docs/INSTALL.md

 ## Setup Freeboard

-Lastly we need to setup [Freeboard](https://github.com/Freeboard/freeboard) which is an open source dashboard for IoT.
+Lastly, we need to setup [Freeboard](https://github.com/Freeboard/freeboard) which is an open source dashboard for IoT.

 ### Download
 Clone or download [Freeboard](https://github.com/Freeboard/freeboard#how-to-use)